Planning a Course of Study

-- The AP English Language and Composition exam earns credit for ENGL 101 , and the AP English Literature and Composition exam earns credit for ENGL 101 and ELIT 216 .
+- A score of 3 or higher on the AP English Language and Composition exam or on the AP English Literature and Composition exam earns credit for ENGL 101 .
 Credit for ENGL 102 may not be earned through Advanced Placement.

 - Modern language offers students the opportunity to earn up to six intermediate language credits in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, and Spanish through the STAMP 4S test.
 Details are available from the Modern Languages Department.

 Online Courses.
 Students are encouraged to take advantage of the courses offered online by Southern Adventist University.
 The University also accepts credits from distance education providers that are accredited by NUCEA (National University Continuing Education Association) on the same basis as credits from other regionally-accredited colleges or universities.

 Unless otherwise noted, Southern’s online courses begin and end within the same time frame as the university’s face-to-face courses during any semester or summer session in which the online courses are scheduled.

 The following policies apply to all courses taken outside of Southern Adventist University’s face-to-face and online courses: